SESYNC-ci/syllabi/docs/data2doc.md

 ### Practice #4: Friday

 1. Discuss the first steps of your reproducible pipeline.
-Can you aquire data programatically?
+How do you plan to acquire your data?
 1. Discuss the final steps of your reproducible pipeline.
 Should you create a data package?
 1. Try to get that regression model working or finish that data visualization.
 1. Prepare to present on your mini-project!